lonnieezell/Bonfire/README.markdown

 If you're interested in helping out, fork the project and start coding!
 I'd love to have you on board.
 You can always shoot me an email at lonnieje@gmail.com and we can talk about how you'll best fit it and what the best place to start coding would be.

 Let's make this the best kick-start to any CodeIgniter project.

 ## Bug Reports

 We strive to make Bonfire a solid base to work with.
 In doing so your Bug Reports are very vital to us.
 Before making a Bug Report please check the existing
-[Issue Tracker](https://github.com/ci-bonfire/Bonfire/issues) , if the bug you have found does not exist in the issue tracker already, please text a minute to read the [guide lines](https://github.com/ci-bonfire/Bonfire/wiki/Issue-Tracking-and-Pull-Requests) to making a Good Bug report.
+[Issue Tracker](https://github.com/ci-bonfire/Bonfire/issues) , if the bug you have found does not exist in the issue tracker already, please text a minute to read the [guide lines](http://cibonfire.com/docs/developer/issue_tracking_and_pull_requests) to making a Good Bug report.

 ## The Team

-The Bonfire Team is made up from developers around the world interested in making Bonfire a better kickstart for your [CodeIgniter](http://codeigniter.com) projects.
+The Bonfire Team is made up of developers from around the world interested in making Bonfire a better kickstart for your [CodeIgniter](http://codeigniter.com) projects.

 - [Lonnie Ezell](http://lonnieezell.com) - Lead Developer
 - [Mat Whitney](https://github.com/mwhitneysdsu)